 Within the Municipality's 2,000 mi. sq. boundaries, there are 28 individual watersheds which are named for the most prominent creek or river within them.
-AWC is primarily concerned with the 8 watersheds in its urban area: Eagle River, Ship Creek, Chester Creek, Fish Creek, Campbell Creek, Little Campbell Creek (a sub-watershed), Furrow Creek, and Rabbit Creek.
+AWC is primarily concerned with the 10 watersheds in its urban area: Eagle River, Ship Creek, Chester Creek, Fish Creek, Campbell Creek, Little Campbell Creek (a sub-watershed), Furrow Creek, Rabbit Creek, Little Rabbit Creek (a sub-watershed of Rabbit Creek), and Little Survival Creek.

 Ship Creek, one of Anchorage's three major urban creeks, and its tributaries extend approximately 181.1 mi.
 (291.5 km.) from the Chugach Range to Knik Arm of Cook Inlet.
 The Ship Creek Watershed is 127.1 sq. mi.
 (329.2 sq. km.).
 Ship Creek was a local name recorded by the USGS in 1906 (Orth 1971), however, the much older Dena’ina name is Dgheyaytnu or Dgheyay Leht or “Stickleback Creek” or “Where Stickleback Run” (Kari et al. 2003).
 The mouth of Ship Creek is called Dgheyay Kaq or “Stickleback Mouth”.